yuvalmGS/gigaspaces-wiki-jekyll/release_notes/vmware-guidelines.markdown

 - Hyper-threading should be enabled.
 - vMEM must be reserved (pinned).

+# Other considerations

+- Do not over-commit virtual memory
+- Reserve memory at the virtual machine level
+- When using asynchronous persistency with replication, use anti-affinity rules to ensure that primary and backup nodes do not share the same virtual machine host.
+For maximum reliability, ensure that no primary/backup pair is hosted on the same physical host machine.
+- Reserve sufficient memory for the operating system (~2GB per VM)

 # References

 High-performance settings should be used, per VMWare's recommendations [here](http://www.vmware.com/pdf/Perf_Best_Practices_vSphere5.0.pdf) and [here](http://www.vmware.com/files/pdf/techpaper/VMW-Tuning-Latency-Sensitive-Workloads.pdf).